Objective

 As the internal representation is rooted by either an array or a map, the process of transforming the internal representation to YAML begins by preparing an empty representation graph which will be rooted with either a YAML mapping or YAML sequence.

 Although outside of the scope of this specification, processors MAY use YAML directives, including TAG directives, and Document markers, as appropriate for best results.
-Specifically, if the {{JsonLdOptions/extendedYAML}} API flag is `true`, the document SHOULD use the `%YAML` directive with version set to at least `1.2`.
+Specifically, if the {{JsonLdOptions/processingMode}} API parameter is `yaml-ld-extended`, the document SHOULD use the `%YAML` directive with version set to at least `1.2`.
 To improve readability and reduce document size, the document MAY use a `%TAG` directive appropriate for RDF literals contained within the representation.

 The use of `%TAG` directives in YAML-LD is similar to the use of the `PREFIX` directive in [[?Turtle]] or the general use of terms as prefixes to create Compact IRIs in [[JSON-LD11]]: they not change the meaning of the encoded scalars.